QEII Health Sciences Centre Foundation

 About QEII Health Sciences Centre Foundation:

-Founded in 1997, QEII Health Sciences Centre Foundation (QEII Foundation) raises money to fund equipment purchases, research, and improve patient care at QEII Health Sciences Centre in Halifax, Nova Scotia.
-In F2018, QEII Health Sciences Centre had 1.1 million patient visits.
+Founded in 1997, QEII Health Sciences Centre Foundation (QEII Foundation) raises money to fund equipment purchases, research, and improve patient care at QEII Health Sciences Centre (QEII).
+QEII is the largest adult health sciences centre in Atlantic Canada, with two sites in Halifax, Nova Scotia.
 The health centre specializes in heart health, cancer care, neurosurgery, and organ transplants.
+QEII reports it has the most surgical robots of any hospital in Canada.
+In F2023, the Foundation granted $13.5m to QEII.
+The charity does not provide a detailed breakdown of its grants.
+QEII Foundation’s grants fund equipment, patient care, research, and education.

-While most of the money granted in F2018 was allocated to Nova Scotia Health Authority, funds were also received by Dalhousie University, IWK Children's Hospital Foundation in Halifax, Leukemia & Lymphoma Society of Canada, Canadian Cancer Society, and Hospice Society of Greater Halifax as reported in QEII Foundation’s T3010 filing with the CRA.
+While most of the money granted in F2023 was allocated to Nova Scotia Health Authority ($11.4m), funds were also received by Dalhousie University ($1.1m), Leukemia & Lymphoma Society of Canada ($150k), and Hospice Halifax ($300), as reported in QEII Foundation’s T3010 filing with the CRA.

 My anchor